astarte-platform/astarte/doc/pages/architecture/062-trigger_delivery_policies.md

   This is optional, but required if the policy specifies at least one handler with retry strategy.

-- Event TTL: in order to further lower the space requirement of the event queue, events may be equipped with a TTL which specifies the amount of milliseconds an event is retained in the event queue.
+- Event TTL: in order to further lower the space requirement of the event queue, events may be equipped with a TTL which specifies the amount of seconds an event is retained in the event queue.
 When an event expires, it is discarded from the event queue, even if it has not been delivered.
 This is optional.